BBC Radio York: History

 BBC Radio York was not the first radio station broadcasting in York.
 University Radio York, the oldest independent legal radio station, is the University of York's student radio station and before the BBC, URY was named Radio York.
 The independent commercial rival, Minster FM, began broadcasting on 4 July 1992.
 Stray FM, the independent station covering the Harrogate and Ripon areas, made its first transmission exactly two years to the day after Minster's launch and eleven years to the day after Radio York's launch.

 Technical

-BBC Radio York broadcasts from its studios in York on 95.5 (Oliver's Mount, Scarborough), 103.7 (Acklam Wold transmitter near Leavening, midway between York and Malton) and 104.3 (Woolmoor, near Upsall four miles north of Thirsk close to the A19 - for Harrogate, Northallerton and the Yorkshire Dales) FM, and online from their website.
-Until 24 February 2020, BBC Radio York also broadcast on MW - 666 (Fulford) and 1260 (Row Brow, Scarborough) AM.
-The transmitters were closed as a cost-cutting measure.
+BBC Radio York broadcasts from its studios in York and uses three FM transmitters.
+The station broadcasts on 95.5 (Oliver's Mount, Scarborough), 103.7 (Acklam Wold transmitter near Leavening, midway between York and Malton) which is for Ryedale and the Vale of York. and 104.3 FM (Woolmoor, near Upsall four miles north of Thirsk close to the A19 – for Ripon, Harrogate, Northallerton and the Yorkshire Dales).
+In the early days, Radio York's FM frequencies were 90.2 and 97.2.

-Acklam Wold is the strongest frequency on 103.7 which is for Ryedale and the Vale of York, and the 140 ft transmitter also has the commercial station, Greatest Hits Radio York and North Yorkshire on 104.7.
-The 103.7 signal can be heard as far south as Mansfield on the M1, and can be received in West and South Yorkshire.
-However, in the early days Radio York's FM frequencies were 90.2 FM and 97.2.
-The Olivers Mount transmitter also transmits Greatest Hits Radio Yorkshire Coast on 96.2, as well as television and national radio frequencies.
-The Woolmoor transmitter has national radio frequencies.